Master of Teaching

 - Secondary- includes an opportunity to complete a 10 week Internship, Research, Inclusive Education, TESOL, LOTE, Internationalisation or Leadership of Teaching

 The strands in Primary and Secondary, will be available at Burwood (Melbourne) campus, and in Cloud (online) mode.
 The Early Childhood strand commences at Burwood (Melbourne) campus, and Waurn Ponds (Geelong) in community-based mode i.e. a combination of intensive and cloud (online) mode study.
 Not all secondary methods will be available at Burwood (Melbourne) or in Cloud (online) mode.
+Leadership and Internationalisation specialisations are only available in Cloud (online) mode.

 Entry requirements - specific